 Sure there were challenges, but they were on both sides - and we had been working really hard together to overcome them.

 She sat there, without looking at me.
 Except for a brief moment when our eyes locked and we both knew she had just thrown me under the bus.

-Why do people throw people under the bus?
+Why does someone throw you under the bus?

 Lack of skills